-Be vigilant on the child’s well-being.
+Be vigilant about the child’s well-being.
 As previously stated, envy can become dormant.
 It is critical to prevent envy in children since it can be a source of pain and impede interpersonal interactions.

 Talk to the youngster and make it clear that you appreciate their feelings.

-Assure your youngster that you adore them, that you appreciate them, and that you want everyone in the family to get along and live happily.
+Assure your youngster that you adore them, appreciate them, and want everyone in the family to get along and live happily.

 If the problem is out of your hands, seek professional help.
-An expert will be able to advise you on the best course of action to take.
+An expert can advise you on the best course of action to take.

 Jealousy is a very natural feeling for a child.
-Jealousy arises from the fact that children adore their parents, particularly their mother.
+Jealousy arises because children adore their parents, particularly their mothers.

 The essential takeaway is that, while eliminating envy is tough, decreasing its manifestations and creating opportunities for each child to feel valued and loved are fully within their power.